Our commitment to privacy

 We will only use and disclose your personal information for the purpose(s) for which it was collected, or as otherwise permitted by law.
 We will not disclose the above information that we collect to affiliates or third parties without your consent.
 Sometimes we may be legally required to disclose your information, for example, to government departments where you request a criminal record check.

-The Kids Research Institute does not use personal information for any medical-related research purpose.
+Kids Research does not use personal information for any medical-related research purpose.
 All medical research is conducted under the strict guidelines governed by legislation, and no information we collect from you in regular communications or by online interactions is used in medical research.

 We may disclose your personal information to external support services such as volunteers, service providers, agencies and other not-for-profit organisations, like-minded organisations that contract and provide or perform services on our behalf.

 We take reasonable steps to ensure that these companies are bound by confidentiality and privacy obligations when handling your personal information.
 If you don’t want your personal information disclosed to another company, please let us know at the time we collect your information.

 Disclosing your personal information overseas

 Occasionally we may use overseas facilities or contractors to process or back-up information or to provide other services.
 As a result, we may disclose your personal information to our overseas facilities or contractors for these purposes.
 Any disclosure of your personal information overseas does not change our commitment to safeguarding your privacy.
 We do not otherwise disclose or transfer your personal information overseas.